fhunleth/presi-aoke/README.md

 each participant gives a short presentation to the group.
 Topics can be chosen by the group, but the slides are random.

-I learned of this from [Llewellyn Falco](http://llewellynfalco.blogspot.com/) at [Strange Loop 2015](http://thestrangeloop.com/).
+I learned of this game from [Llewellyn Falco](http://llewellynfalco.blogspot.com/) at [Strange Loop 2015](http://thestrangeloop.com/).
 Quite unexpectantly, my family enjoys this to no end.
 This player application was born out of some frustration with other players.
 It has a secondary purpose for me and that